 Grid parity monitor

-PV self-consumption is an attractive alternative for residential consumers in major markets
+PV is an attractive alternative for consumers in Chile

-The GPM is a series of studies about PV competitiveness with retail electricity prices in several sectors and countries.
-The GPM is an independent analysis, which is updated regularly, uses a rigorous and transparent methodology and it is available free of charge at: http://www.leonardo-energy.org/photovoltaic-grid-parity-monitor
+The GPM is a series of studies about PV competitiveness against conventional electricity prices in several sectors and countries.
+The GPM is an independent analysis, which is updated regularly, uses a rigorous and transparent methodology and is available free of charge at: http://www.leonardo-energy.org/photovoltaic-grid-parity-monitor

 Contact: gpm( at )creara.es